 Let the gummies refrigerate for four or five hours, then pop them out of the trays:

 Store the gummies for up to four days in your refrigerator.
 They make cool treats after a summer dog walk!

-Gummies also make a great homemade pill pocket; just insert the pill into the gelatin and call it a treat!
+And, as I mentioned, gummies also make a great homemade pill pocket; just insert the pill into the gelatin and call it a treat!

 More Gummies Ideas for Dogs!

 Want to mix it up a bit?
 Try using any of these liquids as the base for your gelatin dog treat:

 - beef broth (make your own; store versions have onion powder, a no-no for dogs)